lmc2179/lmc2179.github.io/drafts/bad_day.md

 What will my "real bad day" look like?
 How much do I need to keep in reserve to stay safe in that case?
 Looking forward, what observations are unusually bad?
 What is the size of the bottom - top difference?
+How can I establish "normal bounds" so I can know when things are not normal?

 https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.mstats.mquantiles.html